ZhannaVen/api_final_yatube/README.md

     }

-Токен вернётся в поле access, а данные из поля refresh пригодятся для обновления токена. При отправке запроcов передавайте токен в заголовке Authorization: Bearer <токен>.
+The token will be returned in the access field, and the data from the refresh field will be useful for updating token.
+When sending requests, pass the token in the Authorization: Bearer <token> header.

-### Примеры запросов:
+### Request examples:

-- **Получение всех публикаций пользователей:**
+- **Get all user posts:**

-GET запрос по адресу /api/v1/posts/
+GET request to /api/v1/posts/

-*Пример ответа:*
+*Response Example:*

     {